+Required Materials:

-Required Materials: Algebra and Trigonometry, 9th Edition, by Ron Larson.
+- Algebra and Trigonometry, 9th Edition, by Ron Larson.
 ISBN-13: 9781133959748.
 A hard copy of the text and WebAssign bundle is optional and may be purchased in the bookstore.
 Otherwise, you will need to purchase WebAssign online which includes an eBook.
-The cost of the eBook and WebAssign package is approximately \$75.
-A graphing calculator is required for this course.
+The cost of the eBook and WebAssign package is approximately \$75. - A graphing calculator is required for this course.
 I recommend a TI-83/83+/84+.

 Attendance: Attendance is mandatory.
+If you miss more than six class periods you will automatically fail the class.
 I will pass a seating chart around the first week of class.
 You are expected to sit in your assigned seat the remainder of the semester and attend all classes on time.
 Arriving late for a class or leaving early is very disruptive of class.
 If you need to leave early, please let me know at the beginning of class.
 If need to miss class due to a medical reason, religious observance, sport obligation, etc., please contact me prior to the absence so that we can discuss the matter.